Luella Agnes Owen: Loess soil

 Owen studied the Pleistocene loess deposits around the Missouri River bluffs.
 Her first paper on the subject, "The Bluffs of the Missouri River" discussed the loess soil in the area.
 She wrote an article called "More Concerning the Lancing Skeleton" in the Bibliotheca Sacra in 1903 and presented a paper on "The Loess of St. Joseph" at an American Association for the Advancement of Science meeting in January 1904.
 She published research on "Evidence of the Disposition of Loess" in American Geologist in 1905.

 In 1908 she went to Geneva to present her paper on "The Missouri River and Its Future Importance to Europe" at the Ninth International Geographical Congress; the paper was later published in the Scottish Geographic Magazine and reprinted in the US Congressional Record of January 28, 1913.

 She published her "Later Studies on the Loess" in 1926.

 Death and legacy

 Owen died of pneumonia on May 31, 1932.
 Her obituary described her thus: "She [Luella] was an indefatigable student and was versed in astronomy and chemistry.
 As was the fashion in education in her youth, she was taught artistic accomplishments.
 Her talent for painting was quite marked, and her family has many fine specimens of her work with the brush, especially portraits.
 In her exploration of caves, she was fearless, though her daring caused many apprehensions to those closest to her."She was engaged in research up to her death in 1932.
 She and her sisters were remarkable both during and after their lifetimes for their scientific accomplishments.
 She and her sisters received an entry in the 1921 Centennial History of Missouri compiled by Walter B. Stephens and have been the subject of several biographies.
-Owen has even been the subject of a children's book.